 The goal of the Violence Intervention & Prevention (VIP) Program is to create a campus culture that is safe and equitable for all members.
-Through policies, programs, trainings, education, and support, we hope to create a culture that is free from violence and fear and promotes gender equity.
+Through education, and support, we hope to create a culture that is free from violence and fear and promotes gender equity.

-The Violence Interveniton & Prevention Program is a 3-year grant funded project by the Office on Violence Against Women, U.S. Department of Justice dedicated to addressing the prevalence and impact of violence in our community.
+The Violence Intervention & Prevention Program started as a a 3-year grant funded project by the Office on Violence Against Women, U.S. Department of Justice dedicated to addressing the prevalence and impact of violence in our community.
+The VIP Program was institutionally funded by the College of St. Scholastica in 2016 and is dedicated to addressing the prevalence and impact of violence in our community.

-The information on this site is meant to aid students, faculty, and staff in getting a clearer picture of violence issues that relate directly to college students' lives.
+The information on this site is meant to aid students, faculty, staff, and other campus community members in getting a clearer picture of violence issues that relate directly to college students' lives.
 This site should be utilized as a tool to find support, information, events, resources, and a community that is working to create a space that is safe and equitable for all members.